What types of hospitals are eligible to join?

 How can researchers access the data?

-Researchers, at hospitals participating in the COVID-19 CVD Registry, may request access to the data by submitting a research proposal with specific aims to email@example.com.
-Proposals will be accepted on a rolling basis and will be reviewed by the COVID-19 Steering Committee.
-Proposals will be blindly scored on the basis of priority, novel contribution to the scientific literature, feasibility with the data collected, and merit.
+Researchers, at hospitals participating in the COVID-19 CVD Registry, may request access to the data by submitting a research proposal with specific aims to [email protected].
+Proposals are accepted on a rolling basis and reviewed by the COVID-19 Steering Committee.
+Proposals are blindly scored on the basis of priority, novel contribution to the scientific literature, feasibility with the data collected, and merit.
 Approved projects will be paired with a COVID-19 Steering Committee mentor for the duration of the study.

 Researchers have the option to complete the statistical analysis for their approved proposal on the Precision Medicine Platform (PMP) using the data set available at that time, or have the AHA Data Analysis Team of experts conduct the analysis in full collaboration with researchers.